ErpNetDocs/tech/modules/logistics/inventory/adjusted-base-cost.md

 # Adjusted Base Cost

-The **Adjusted Base Cost** feature is responsible for automatically adding each **Base Cost Adjustment** to its respective **Line Base Cost**.
+The **Adjusted Base Cost** feature is responsible for aligning the **Original Cost** of store products with their often-adjusted **Base Cost**.

-It achieves this by simultaneously deducting the respective adjustment from itself and adding it to the base cost.
+It achieves this by simultaneously deducting each **Base Cost Adjustment** and adding it to its associated **Line Base Cost**

+This speeds up the process of processing different transactions, allowing them to assume the correct (or most correct) original costs of products.

-This speeds up the process of issuing transactions as it limits the often-frequent need to make cost corrections resulting from accummulated discrepancies between original and base cost calculations.
+It also limits the need to make frequent cost corrections resulting from accummulated discrepancies between original and base cost calculations.

 ## Using Adjusted Base Cost

 Here, you'll find detailed steps on how to effectively perform base cost adjustment.

-### 1. Create a Cost Correction document
+### 1. Create a monthly Cost Correction document

 You first need to create a monthly cost correction responsible for adjusting your stores' costs over a specified period.